Catawba College Admission Requirements

 |Less than 16||Low||<24%|

 The average high school GPA of the admitted freshman class at Catawba College was 2.36 on the 4.0 scale indicating that primarily C+ students are accepted and ultimately attend.
+The school ranks #41 in North Carolina for highest average GPA.
 Even with a competitive GPA, admission to Catawba College will be challenging as the school denies more applicants than it admits.

 |High School GPA||Freshmen Within Range||Admission Chances|